 Skadden is recognised as a top practice in the area of EU and international competition by Chambers Europe, IFLR1000 and The Legal 500.
-According to Chambers Global 2019, the firm 'has an enviable reputation for undertaking high-value and complex merger control, including numerous Phase II investigations and multi-jurisdictional filings for international clients'.
+According to Chambers Global 2020, the firm's 'experience and excellent connections with local firms enables multinational companies to manage large projects through a US-based multinational firm, while also getting oversight and options for local regulatory work'.